-If you or a loved one has been accused of a sex crime, you need a New Jersey criminal defense lawyer who will fight to protect your rights and ensure your side of the story is heard.
+If you or a loved one has been accused of a sex crime, it is critical to have a New Jersey criminal defense lawyer who will fight to protect your rights and ensure your side of the story is heard.

 Being charged with a sex crime in New Jersey can be an incredibly disruptive force — with ruinous potential — on every aspect of your life.
 Not only are you facing a potential criminal conviction and jail time, but there is also the potential for Megan’s Law registration requirements.

-In New Jersey, the term “sex crimes” refers to any criminal charge involving sexual activity such as rape, child sexual abuse, prostitution, molestation, indecent exposure and lewdness.
-No matter what the charge, you have rights under the law.
+In New Jersey, the term “sex crimes” refers to any criminal charge involving sexual activity such as rape, child sexual abuse, prostitution, molestation, indecent exposure, and lewdness.
+No matter what the charge, you are presumed innocent and have rights under the law.

 Rosenberg | Perry & Associates has represented people just like you.
 Our team has experience trying sex crime cases and is familiar with all aspects of the charges, the conviction, the investigation, and the potential risks of trial.
 Let us help you stand strong and fight for you.

 Types of Sex Crime Charges in New Jersey

 - Aggravated Sexual Assault, First Degree

 - Endangering the Welfare of Children, Second or Third Degree